Aman1570/PaymentAPIDocumentation/TempDoc.md

 | X | Expired |

 ## Test Card
-You can use this card to test the payment gateway
+We are providing a test VISA Card as below to test the integration with TelyPay payment gateway.

 | Card Number | CVV | Month | Year |
 | --------------- | --------------- | --------------- | --------------- |